Permanence properties of $F$-injectivity: CMFI homomorphisms and openness of F -injective loci

 \begin{remark} Let $(A,\fm,k)$ be a Noetherian complete local ring of prime characteristic $p > 0$.
 In the proof of \cite[Thm.\ 3.4$(ii)$]{Mur}, it is stated that the following property holds when $\cP$ is the property ``$F$-injective'': \begin{enumerate}[label=$(\Gamma\arabic*)$,ref=\ensuremath{\Gamma}\arabic*] \item For every local ring $B$ essentially of finite type over $A$, if $B$ is $\cP$, then there exists a cofinite subset $\Gamma_1 \subseteq \Lambda$ such that $B^\Gamma \coloneqq B \otimes_A A^\Gamma$ is $\cP$ for every cofinite subset $\Gamma \subseteq \Gamma_1$. \end{enumerate} In \cite{Mur}, the proof of $(\ref{axiom:gammaascent})$ for $F$-injectivity is incorrect as stated: the residue field of $B$ is not necessarily a finite extension of the residue field $k$ of $A$.
-The proof of the fact that $(\ref{axiom:gammaascent})$ holds for $F$-injectivity is still a straightforward adaptation of the proof of \cite[Lem.\ 2.9$(b)$]{EH08}: it suffices to work with vector spaces over the residue field $l$ of $B$ instead of vector spaces over the residue field $k$ of $A$.
-Nevertheless, we provide a complete proof below. \begin{proof}[Proof of $(\ref{axiom:gammaascent})$ for $F$-injectivity] Denote by $\fn$ the maximal ideal of $B$, and by $l$ the residue field of $B$.
-In the rest of the proof, for any $A$-algebra $R$ and any cofinite subset $\Gamma \subseteq \Lambda$ ($\Lambda$ is a $p$-basis of the residue field of $A$), we will use $R^\Gamma$ to denote the ring $R \otimes_A A^\Gamma$.
+The proof of the fact that $(\ref{axiom:gammaascent})$ holds for $F$-injectivity is still a straightforward adaptation of the proof of \cite[Lem.\ 2.9$(b)$]{EH08}: it suffices to work with vector spaces over the residue field $l$ of $B$ instead of vector spaces over the residue field $k$ of $A$. \end{remark}